rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 One benefit of vibe coding is that it has made it easier for back-burnered side projects to actually get made.
 The message here is that procrastination pays off: if you wait long enough, your digital projects will eventually take care of themselves.
 Kidding aside, let’s examine how capable coding agents have become.

-Fiddling around this past winter, I asked a coding agent to port my neglected Quotations app from Wails to Swift, the native language for Apple software.
+Fiddling around this past winter, I asked a coding agent to port my neglected Quotations app from Wails to Swift, the native language for macOS (and iOS).
 Why not make a fully native app, instead of using a web-based framework stuffed inside a native wrapper?

 Because I don’t know Swift, this would be a purer test of vibe coding than using a language I was familiar with.
 Almost all of my LLM use had been in web-development languages, where I have enough background to know if the generated code follows good patterns or not.
 I went in as blissfully ignorant of Swift syntax as possible.